 When I lived in the States, there were groups of people who called themselves freegans who dumpster dived for salvageable food.
 Most did this not because they were poor or couldn’t afford it, but because they believed in reducing waste and other environmentally-friendly practices.

-In fact, I myself have done this.
+In fact, I myself have done this (but you must ask for permission from the shop owner first).
 You just can’t believe what perfectly good and edible delicacies you can find behind a restaurant, grocery store, bakery, or food processing plant.
 I’ve even done it here in Singapore, albeit to a much lesser extent.
 And I always ask for permission by the dumper before I do it, fearing that there are laws that prohibit this.

 What You Can Find.
 Some Photos of My “Loot”.